Naturkosmetik

 + Transparent declaration of ingredients

-The BDIH seal is particularly strict when it comes to the use of chemical-synthetic ingredients.
+The BDIH seal is particularly strict when it comes to the use of synthetic chemical ingredients.
 The environmental impact of production is also taken into account.

 3. EcoCert

 EcoCert is one of the world's leading certification bodies for natural and organic cosmetics.
-There are two different certificates: EcoCert Natural and EcoCert Organic.
-Both guarantee that products are made from natural or organic raw materials, whereby the proportion of natural ingredients must be at least 95% for the "Natural" seal.
+It offers two different certificates: EcoCert Natural and EcoCert Organic.
+Both guarantee that products are made from natural or organic raw materials, with the proportion of natural ingredients required to be at least 95% for the "Natural" seal.

 EcoCert guarantees: